-Applicable percentage ownership before the offering is based on 18,401,391 shares of common stock outstanding as of September 15, 2019, assuming the automatic conversion of all outstanding shares of our convertible preferred stock into shares of common stock upon the closing of this offering.
-Applicable percentage ownership after the offering is based on 21,401,391 shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their over-allotment option.
-In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of September 15, 2019.
+Applicable percentage ownership before the offering is based on 21,833,037 shares of common stock outstanding as of December 31, 2019.
+Applicable percentage ownership after the offering is based on shares of common stock outstanding immediately after the closing of this offering, assuming no exercise by the underwriters of their option to purchase additional shares of our common stock.
+In computing the number of shares beneficially owned by a person and the percentage ownership of such person, we deemed to be outstanding all shares subject to options held by the person that are currently exercisable, or exercisable within 60 days of December 31, 2019.
 However, except as described above, we did not deem such shares outstanding for the purpose of computing the percentage ownership of any other person.